 --p|prob P) - Another streaming form of sampling.
 However, instead of each line being subject to an independent selection choice, lines are selected based on a key contained in each line.
 A portion of keys are randomly selected for output, with probability P. Every line containing a selected key is included in the output.
 Consider a query log with records consisting of <user, query, clicked-url> triples.
 It may be desirable to sample records for one percent of the users, but include all records for the selected users.

 tsv-sample is designed for large data sets.
 Streaming algorithms make immediate decisions on each line.
 They do not accumulate memory and can run on infinite length input streams.
-Both shuffling and sampling with replacement read in the entire dataset and are limited by available memory.
+Both shuffling and sampling with replacement read the entire dataset all at once and are limited by available memory.
 Simple and weighted random sampling use reservoir sampling and only need to hold the specified sample size (

 --n|num) in memory.
 By default, a new random order is generated every run, but options are available for using the same randomization order over multiple runs.
 The random values assigned to each line can be printed, either to observe the behavior or to run custom algorithms on the results.

 See the tsv-sample reference for further details.

 Joins lines from multiple files based on a common key.
 One file, the 'filter' file, contains the records (lines) being matched.
 The other input files are scanned for matching records.
 Matching records are written to standard output, along with any designated fields from the filter file.
 In database parlance this is a hash semi-join.
 This is similar to the "stream-static" joins available in Spark Structured Streaming and "KStream-KTable" joins in Kafka.
 (The filter file plays the same role as the Spark static dataset or Kafka KTable.)

 $ tsv-join -H --filter-file filter.tsv --key-fields Country,City --append-fields Population,Elevation data.tsv

 data.tsv is read, lines with a matching key are written to standard output with the

 Common uses for